 Out on the road, we found the ride quality of the Alpina B7 firm but surprisingly forgiving, considering its shorter springs and larger wheels.
 Handling is sharper than that of the other 7 Series models.

 We haven't driven the ActiveHybrid 7 model, but we have driven the ActiveHybrid 5, with the same powertrain, so we're sure it will be similar, only bigger.
 Super smooth, and fast, but don't expect outstanding gas mileage.

 The 750i xDrive and 750Li xDrive are the first 7 Series cars with all-wheel drive.
 While the AWD system is similar to that used in the BMW X5 SUV, on the 7 Series it's tuned more to enhance performance than to optimize traction on low-friction surfaces (though it can do that, too).
 The 7 Series xDrive more thoroughly integrates all-wheel drive management with other electronic systems, like stability control and the 7's optional Active Roll Stabilization anti-sway bars.

 Like other all-wheel-drive BMWs, the 7's system starts at a 40 percent front/60 percent rear default power split.
 But when the driver applies power more aggressively, especially through bends, the xDrive 7 adjusts torque distribution to maintain the sporty handling dynamics of rear-wheel drive.
 Through a hard bend, its control system seeks a steady power split of 20/80 to optimize handling.

-On a closed course, or in sloppy road condition, the 750i xDrive does a lot more of the car-control work for the driver than the rear-drive 750i.
-It balances itself more readily with less need to be really delicate or active with the gas pedal.
+On a closed course, or in sloppy road conditions, the 750i xDrive does a lot more of the car-control work for the driver than the rear-drive 750i.
+It balances itself more readily, with less need to be really delicate or active with the gas pedal.
 With xDrive, the steering feels heavier than that in rear-wheel-drive models with the optional Integral Active (front and rear) Steering system.